5.37 Drug and Alcohol Prevention

 The college will establish, enforce and communicate a comprehensive drug and alcohol prevention program to students and employees, which will include the Biennial Review and annual notifications pursuant to the Drug-Free Schools and Communities Act Amendments.

-OTC’s drug and alcohol prevention program (D.A.A.P.P.: Drug and Alcohol Prevention Programming) will include annual, system-wide notifications of the college’s standards of conduct, college and legal sanctions for violations, health risks, counseling, treatment, rehabilitation and re-entry programs.
+OTC’s drug and alcohol prevention program (D.A.A.P.P.) will include annual, system-wide notifications of the college’s standards of conduct, college and legal sanctions for violations, health risks, counseling, treatment, rehabilitation and re-entry programs.
 The D.A.A.P.P. will also include a comprehensive Biennial Review, which will be evaluated every even numbered year to determine its effectiveness and ensure that sanctions for violations of alcohol and drug policies are being consistently enforced.

 The following components must be included in the annual notification to students, faculty and staff and the Biennial Review.